 Certain companies allow for one at-fault claim and may not increase premiums.
 They do consider the good driving record of the driver.
 The insurance company needs approval from the FSCO (Financial Services Commission of Ontario) to change the premium rates for any reason.
 Be it an increase or a decrease in rates.

 After an accident if you decide to pay for the damages and either of the parties doesn’t file a claim, rates may not change.
 Some may decide to pay rather than file a claim that could increase the rates.
 For an at-fault accident claim by the insured driver, some insurance companies may increase premiums at a rate anywhere from 6% to 140%.
 A new driver with a training completion may have an increase in premiums at a rate of about 30% per year.
 But a driver with several years of driving experience and a clean record may see a rate increase of about 40% per year.
-Certain auto claims for theft, vandalism, fire etc. may not affect premium rates.
+Certain auto claims for theft, vandalism, fire, etc. may not affect premium rates.

 Do Insurance Companies Check Your Driving Record?

 While it is possible that an insurance company takes the information you provide them at face value and issues a policy without verifying your claims, don’t think you’re putting one over on them.
 Chances are, your driving record will be checked at some point and if there are any major misrepresentations you can be sure the insurance company won’t take the fall for it.
 Whether a company actively checks and updates your driving record is irrelevant.
-If you want to depend on your car insurance being valid and effective, you will make sure your company has current and accurate information.
+If you want to depend on your car insurance is valid and effective, you will make sure your company has current and accurate information.

 Your Personal Information and Car Insurance

-Since your premiums are based on your car, where you live, who else drives the car and how you drive it, of course your personal driving record is of interest to your insurance.
+Since your premiums are based on your car, where you live, who else drives the car, and how you drive it, of course, your personal driving record is of interest to your insurance.
 All of these factors combine to create a risk factor for you and your vehicle.

 The car insurance calculator here on RateLab’s page walks you through the information that insurers need to formulate a quote for your insurance premiums.
 While you will likely enter accurate information, a driver with a major conviction such as a DUI or a history of speeding tickets may enter false information.
 RateLab will generate quotes based on the entered information.
 When it comes time to actually write the car insurance policy, the company chosen will in all probability confirm as much of that information as they can.
 While your policy will be written as you expect, the other driver will likely be refused or asked to pay a much higher premium once his driving record is confirmed.
 If you’ve made a mistake and had three speeding tickets rather than the two you listed, that probably won’t make a big difference.
 Leaving out a major conviction definitely will.